ryan oprea

 working papers

-Enke, B., Graeber, T. and Oprea, R. "Complexity and Hyperbolic Discounting." [pdf]
+Enke, B., Graeber, T. and Oprea, R. "Complexity and Time," conditionally accepted at the Journal of the European Economic Association [pdf]

 Oprea, R. and Robalino, N. "Are Humans More Averse to Aggregate Risk?
 Testing an Evolutionary Economic Theory," [pdf]